jiajunhe1997/PictoBoard/README.md

 - **Organize with Boards:** Create multiple **Boards** (categories) to organize your images.
 Perfect for separating personal photos, work-related images, projects, and more!

-- **Unlimited Boards & Images (Pro):** Upgrade to the full version to unlock unlimited Boards and add as many images as you like.
+- **Unlimited Boards & Images (Pro):** Purchase PictoBoard Pro to unlock unlimited Boards and add as many images as you like.

 - **Trash Management:** Easily delete unwanted images by moving them to the Trash.
 You can also permanently delete items from the Trash.

 - **iCloud Syncing:** Seamlessly sync your Boards and images across all your devices using iCloud.
-(Available for Pro users)
+(Available for Pro users only!)

 - **Rename & Rearrange Boards:** Customize your Boards by renaming them and rearranging their order to suit your preferences.